kubernetes/website/docs/concepts/workloads/controllers/garbage-collection.md

 ### Setting the cascading deletion policy

-To control the cascading deletion policy, set the `deleteOptions.propagationPolicy` field on your owner object.
+To control the cascading deletion policy, set the `deleteOptions.propagationPolicy` field on the `deleteOptions` argument when deleting an Object.
 Possible values include "Orphan", "Foreground", or "Background".

 Prior to Kubernetes 1.9, the default garbage collection policy for many controller resources was `orphan`.